You can also hit “Enter” on your keyboard to submit your query.

 Stand by Ballarat’s Burke and Wills fountain in the middle of Sturt Street and you’ll find yourself surrounded by the city’s oldest (and most beautiful) architecture.

-The Ballarat Town Hall, Ballarat Train Station, Ballaarat Mechanics’ Institute, Arch of Victory and the city’s many cathedrals also make beautiful backdrops.
+The Ballarat Town Hall, Ballarat Train Station, Ballaarat Mechanics’ Institute, the Ballarat Mining Exchange, and the Arch of Victory also make beautiful backdrops.

 Whether you plan to climb to the top for the stunning views, or prefer to simply wander through the endless trees with your four-legged friend – Mount Buninyong is the region’s best kept photography secret.